Adam5Wu/Micro-power-SMPS/README.md

   1. The circuit had to be "kick-started"

-      My guess is that this is a result of three factors, combined causes the shutdown signal to be asserted prematurely (i.e. when output reaches ~0.5v, instead of 3.3v):
+      My guess is that this is a result of three factors, when combined causeing the shutdown signal to be asserted prematurely (i.e. when output reaches ~0.5v, instead of 3.3v):
      1. Reducing the directly attached output capacitor (to reduce energy wastage entering shutdown mode) causes low efficiency of the boost circuit at start-up -- i.e. the output voltages raises much slower
      2. MC33464 kind of tie !RST pin with Vin before turn-on (below 0.5v)
      3. TPCP8406's N-channel has very "good" response at low gate voltage